Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Sep29, Cuvia.ai, Coder Jing's new AI Canvas product, is a card-pages showup whiteboard.
 I may use it soon, they get Qiji's（奇绩创坛）investment 300k USD.
+Set the API and we can access the link without open a new webpage.

 Sep26, Dr. He finish the 1st version of gamifacation doc.